History of the ASME Code

 Background of the ASME Code

-O’Donnell Consulting Performs Engineering Design and Analysis on Pressure Vessels, Heat Exchangers and other Process Equipment to ASME Codes.
+O’Donnell Consulting Engineers Performs ASME Design and Analysis on Pressure Vessels, Heat Exchangers and other Process Equipment to ASME Codes.
+We also Perform Below the Hook Analysis to ASME BTH-1 and B30.20.

 (412) 835-5007